Natural skincare products for sensitive skin made in Canada

 For sensitive skin, use a mineral (physical) sunscreen with zinc oxide or titanium dioxide.
 Avoid chemical sunscreens, which can absorb into skin and cause irritation.
 Look for fragrance-free mineral sunscreens.
 Apply daily, even on cloudy days.
 UV damage worsens inflammation and sensitivity.

-How to Patch Test New Products
+How to Patch Test a New Product

 Patch testing is essential for sensitive skin.
 It helps you identify reactions before applying a product all over your face.